 We understand that each student learns differently.
 Because of this, we offer a wide variety of resources to ensure the progression of every individual.

-This course, for 11th graders, focuses on rhetorical analysis of nonfiction texts and the development and revision of well-reasoned, evidence-centered analytic and argumentative writing.
+This course, for 11th graders, focuses on rhetorical analysis of nonfiction texts and the development of well-reasoned, evidence-centered analytic and argumentative writing.

 This course, for 12th graders, focuses on reading, analyzing and writing about imaginative literature (fiction, poetry, drama) from various periods.